Linear Time Interactive Certificates for the Minimal Polynomial and the Determinant of a Sparse Matrix: Introduction

-The novelty of this paper is to provide an algorithm that computes a certificate for the minimal polynomial of sparse matrices whose Monte Carlo verification complexity is linear in the input size.
-This certificate is composed of the minimal polynomial itself, of three other polynomials and of a vector.
-The verification procedure used throughout this paper is that of {\em optimal interactive certificates} with the taxonomy of~\cite{jgd:2014:interactivecert}.
-Indeed, in the following, we consider a {\em Prover}, nicknamed {\em Peggy}, who will perform a computation, and potentially provide additional data structures.
-We also consider a {\em Verifier}, nicknamed {\em Victor}, who will check the validity of the computation, faster than by just recomputing it.
+The novelty of this paper is to provide an algorithm that computes a certificate for the minimal polynomial of sparse matrices.
+The Monte Carlo verification complexity of our certificate is linear in the input size and this certificate is composed of the minimal polynomial itself, of three other polynomials and of a vector.
+The verification procedure used throughout this paper is that of {\em interactive certificates} with the taxonomy of~\cite{jgd:2014:interactivecert}.
+Indeed, we consider a {\em Prover}, nicknamed {\em Peggy}, who will perform a computation and provide additional data structures.
+We also consider a {\em Verifier}, nicknamed {\em Victor}, who will check the validity of the result, faster than by just recomputing it.
 By {\em certificates} for a problem that is given by input/output specifications, we mean, as in \cite{KLYZ09,Kaltofen:2011:quadcert}, \emph{an input-dependent data structure and an algorithm that computes from that input and its certificate the specified output, and that has lower computational complexity than any known algorithm that does the same when only receiving the input.
-Correctness of the data structure is not assumed but validated by the algorithm.} By {\em interactive certificate}, we mean certificates modeled as $\sum$-protocols (as defined in~\cite{Cramer:1997:Sigma}) were the Prover submits a {\em Commitment}, that is some result of a computation; the Verifier answers by a {\em Challenge}, usually some uniformly sampled random values; the Prover then answers with a {\em Response}, that the Verifier can use to convince himself of the validity of the commitment.
+Correctness of the data structure is not assumed but validated by the algorithm.} By {\em interactive certificate}, we mean interactive proofs, similar to $\sum$-protocols (as in~\cite{Cramer:1997:Sigma}) were the Prover submits a {\em Commitment}, that is some result of a computation; the Verifier answers by a {\em Challenge}, usually some uniformly sampled random values; the Prover then answers with a {\em Response}, that the Verifier can use to convince himself of the validity of the commitment.
 Several {\em rounds} of challenge/response might be necessary for Victor to be fully convinced.
-To be useful, such proof systems is said to be {\em complete} if the probability that a true statement is rejected by the Verifier can be made arbitrarily small.
-Similarly, the protocol is {\em sound} if the probability that a false statement is accepted by the verifier can be made arbitrarily small.
+Such proof systems are said to be {\em complete} if the probability that a true statement is rejected by the Verifier can be made arbitrarily small; and {\em sound} if the probability that a false statement is accepted by the Verifier can be made arbitrarily small.
 In practice it is sufficient that those probability are $<1$, as the protocols can always be run several times.
-In the following, some of our certificates will also be {\em perfectly complete}, that is a true statement is never rejected by the Verifier.
+Some of our certificates will also be {\em perfectly complete}, that is a true statement is never rejected by the Verifier.